iFlyTech/iFlyDeepLearnFramework-Cpp/README.md

 ## Description

 The aim is to demonstrate how a project in C++ is developed, specifically a Deep Learning framework, and how various C++ concepts are used.
-It includes aspects like abs
+It includes aspects like abstract classes/interfaces, inheri